knative/docs/docs/install/Knative-with-Ambassador.md

 type: "docs"
 ---

-[Ambassador](https://www.getambassador.io/) is a popular, Kubernetes native, open-source API gateway and the most popular distrbution of [Envoy Proxy](https://www.envoyproxy.io/).
+[Ambassador](https://www.getambassador.io/) is a popular Kubernetes-native, open-source API gateway built on
+ [Envoy Proxy](https://www.envoyproxy.io/).

 This guide walks you through the installation of the latest version of Knative